-Additional information in respect of Ms. Sarup, pursuant to the Listing Regulations and the Secretarial Standard on General Meetings, is appearing in the Report and Accounts under the sections 'Your Directors' and 'Report on Corporate Governance'.
-Ms. Sarup does not hold any share in the Company, either in her individual capacity or on a beneficial basis for any other person.
-She is not related to any of the Directors or Key Managerial Personnel of the Company.
+Additional information in respect of Mr. Hariharan, pursuant to Schedule V of the Act, Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and the Secretarial Standard on General Meetings, is appearing in the Report and Accounts under the sections 'Your Directors', 'Report on Corporate Governance' and 'Report of the Board of Directors & Management Discussion and Analysis'.